Publications and PhD Thesis

 • the three published or submitted papers

 • an "umbrella", which comprises a detailed introduction of the topic of the dissertation, a comprehensive discussion, a curriculum vitae with a list of publications, and a copyright declaration.
+For more details, see PhD Degree (old regulations) or PhD Degree (new regulations).

-Add your affiliation to the Graduate School for Health Sciences on the PhD publications
+Add your Affiliation to the Graduate School for Health Sciences on the PhD Publications

-Next to the affiliation of your home institute, remember to add the affiliation to the Graduate School for Health Sciences (GHS) in order to facilitate subsequent searches for GHS publications.
+Next to the affiliation of your institute, remember to add the affiliation of the GHS in order to facilitate subsequent searches for GHS publications.

 Register GHS Publications in Boris